vonnieda/dimple/README.md

 # Dimple

-Dimple is an open source and cross-platform music player that celebrates music and privacy.
+--Dimple is an open source and cross-platform music player that celebrates music and privacy.--

+Dimple is an open source, cross-platform music player for the open Internet.

-It runs on all the common desktops and mobiles, and gives you all the power of a streaming service in a single app.
+It runs on all the common desktops and mobiles, and gives you all the power of a streaming service in a beautiful, self-contained app.

-Dimple is $3.99 on any app store, or you can download it for free right here.
+Dimple is $6.99 on any app store, or you can download it for free right here.
-The only difference between the two is that app store sales pay for Dimple's development. **Dimple is my full time job and I'm working hard to make it the best music player I can.**
+The only difference between the two is that app store sales pay for Dimple's development.

+**Dimple is my full time job and I'm working hard to make it the best music player I can.**

+If you you'd like to support Dimple, please consider:
+- Donating or sponsoring Dimple:
+  - Merch:
+  - BTC:
+  - ETH:
+  - DOGE:
+  - Paypal:
+  - Github:
+  - Venmo:
+- Donating to Musicbrainz:
+- Donating to fanart.tv:
+- Sponsoring TheAudioDB:

 # Features